njd80/searchtest/README.md

 So - working interface but is using the default API key details.
 Results look similar so potential for major confusion.

 Prerequisites/before you start section on InstantSearch would avoid the confusion.

-2 paragraphs cover instantsearch app installation and module installation they come after the create command - wrong
+There are 2 paragraphs that cover instantsearch app installation and module installation, but they are after the "create" command.
+Move them before and the steps make sense.